Our Sponsors

 How common is ASD?

-About 1 in 36 U.S. children (2.8%) are diagnosed on the autism spectrum by the time they are 8 years old, according to 2020 data from the U.S. Centers for Disease Control and Prevention (CDC) Autism and Developmental Disabilities Monitoring Network.
+About 1 in 31 U.S. children (3.2%) are diagnosed on the autism spectrum by the time they are 8 years old, according to a 2025 report from the U.S. Centers for Disease Control and Prevention (CDC) Autism and Developmental Disabilities Monitoring Network.
+The report was based on data collected at 16 sites throughout the United States in 2022.

 Overall, the number of children reported to be on the autism spectrum has increased since the early 1990s.

-The increase could be caused by many factors.
+The increase in autism rates could be caused by many factors.
 For example:

 • Many families became more aware of autism spectrum disorder.